Submit Your Short!

 Are there any up-front costs for your partner film festivals?

 Nope!
-Much like the risk-free structure for the filmmakers and theater owners, it's a win-win situation for our partner festivals and us: You increase your submissions by having a no-cost, possible revenue-creating opportunity for your official selections and award winners.
+Much like the risk-free structure for the filmmakers and theater owners, it's a win-win situation for our partner festivals and us: you increase your submissions by having a no-cost, possible revenue-creating opportunity for your official selections and award winners.

 What about film ratings?